-- 4. In identifying a new settlement area or allowing a settlement area boundary expansion, planning authorities should consider the following: - a) that there is sufficient capacity in existing or planned infrastructure and public service facilities; - b) the applicable lands do not comprise specialty crop areas; - c) the new or expanded settlement area complies with the minimum distance separation formulae; - d) impacts on agricultural lands and operations which are adjacent or close to the settlement area are avoided, or where avoidance is not possible, minimized and mitigated to the extent feasible as determined through an agricultural impact assessment or equivalent analysis, based on provincial guidance; and - e) the new or expanded settlement area provides for the phased progression of urban development. - 5.
-Planning authorities are encouraged to establish density targets for new settlement areas or settlement area expansion lands, as appropriate, based on local conditions.
-Large and fast-growing municipalities are encouraged to plan for a minimum density target of 50 residents and jobs per gross hectare.
+- 1. In identifying a new settlement area or allowing a settlement area boundary expansion, planning authorities shall consider the following: - a) the need to designate and plan for additional land to accommodate an appropriate range and mix of land uses; - b) if there is sufficient capacity in existing or planned infrastructure and public service facilities; - c) whether the applicable lands comprise specialty crop areas; - d) the evaluation of alternative locations which avoid prime agricultural areas and, where avoidance is not possible, consider reasonable alternatives on lower priority agricultural lands in prime agricultural areas; - e) whether the new or expanded settlement area complies with the minimum distance separation formulae; - f) whether impacts on the agricultural system are avoided, or where avoidance is not possible, minimized and mitigated to the extent feasible as determined through an agricultural impact assessment or equivalent analysis, based on provincial guidance; and - g) the new or expanded settlement area provides for the phased progression of urban development. - 2.
+Notwithstanding 2.3.2.1.b), planning authorities may identify a new settlement area only where it has been demonstrated that the infrastructure and public service facilities to support development are planned or available.